luismart/dmponline-chef-recipe/README.md

 4. Configure your Hosted Chef key
 ---------------------------------
-You will need your <Organisation>-validator.pem key file located in ~/.chef/ folder.
+You will need your ORGNAME-validator.pem key file located in ~/.chef/ folder.
 Export the ORGNAME variable with your organisation name:

  ```$ export ORGNAME=dmponlineclchef```